DVNghiem/Velithon/docs/getting-started/first-application.md

 ## 🗄️ Step 3: Database Service with Dependency Injection

-Create a simple in-memory database service that we'll inject into our endpoints:
+Create a simple in-memory database service that we'll inject into our endpoints using Velithon's dependency injection system:

 ```python title="app/services/database.py"
 from datetime import datetime